LHSjames/IS-477-Final-Project/README.md

 The most significant challenge was missing values in key analytical columns.
 * **Pricing Data:** We identified records that contained null values in the `price` column.
 Since price is our primary dependent variable for modeling, these records were deemed "fatally incomplete."
 Imputing these values was rejected to avoid introducing artificial noise into our ground-truth target variable.
 * **Geographic Grouping:** Both the `neighbourhood_group` and `neighbourhood_group_neighborhood` columns were found to be **100% null**.
 This is a known artifact of the Inside Airbnb data for Chicago, which relies on specific "Community Areas" (`neighbourhood`) rather than larger borough-style groups.
-* **Review History:** A small subset of listings (1,568 records) had null values for `date` and `reviews_per_month`.
+* **Review History:** A small subset of listings (1,568 records) had null values for 'date' and 'reviews_per_month'.
 These represent listings with zero reviews.
-Unlike the pricing data, this "missingness" is informative—it identifies new or inactive inventory—and these records were retained to preserve a complete view of market supply.
+Unlike the pricing data, this "missingness" is informative because it identifies new or inactive inventory.
+Consequently, these records were retained to preserve a complete view of market supply.

 **2. Cleaning Pipeline and Actions**
 Our cleaning process (see `02_cleaning.ipynb`) focused on structural refinement and strict filtering of invalid financial records.